 The purpose of outlining the advantages and disadvantages of hiring teens in this article is to broaden your hiring criteria and make you aware of what hiring teens entails.
 Despite challenges in the labor market, you must remain compliant with all relevant state and federal laws.
 This includes proactive efforts such as providing regular trainings and being in-the-loop regarding compliance standards.

-If you don’t have the bandwidth for providing or hiring this level of expertise, consider outsourcing to Stratus.hr to provide your staff with regular employee and manager trainings and ensure you’re within compliance standards.
-For more information, please complete the form below and our team will be in contact with you shortly!
+If you don’t have the bandwidth for providing or hiring this level of expertise, consider outsourcing to Stratus HR to provide your staff with regular employee and manager trainings and ensure you’re within compliance standards.
+For more information, please book a consultation and our team will be in contact with you shortly!